Lacquer Turned White? 4 Effective Methods To Fix It

 Then load your spray gun with prepared lacquer solution.
 Better to wear a facemask to get rid of the harsh smell of chemicals.

-Lacquer retarder is useful to slow down the drying time of lacquer and provide enough time for the moisture to evaporate into the air.
+A lacquer retarder is useful to slow down the drying time of lacquer and provide enough time for the moisture to evaporate into the air.

 This will prevent the lacquer finish from getting white spots.

-Lacquer retarder is so useful especially if you live in a high humidity environment.
+Lacquer retarder is so useful especially if you live in a high-humidity environment.
 If you live in a less humid area, lacquer thinner is also good to use instead of lacquer retarder.

 Mix lacquer with lacquer thinner 1:1 and load the spray gun